TrueBlocks/trueblocks-docs/content/data-model/other.md

 - **API**:
   - [Calls to `/transactions`](/api#operation/chaindata-transactions)

-Below is a list of the data fields for quotes.
-Following that are the commands that produce or manage quotes.
+Quote data is made of the following data fields:

 | Field     | Description                                           | Type      |
 | --------- | ----------------------------------------------------- | --------- |